usc-isi-i2/mydig-webservice/README.md

 ## Components

 - Rest service (Flask app)
-- IO Handler (local daemon process)
+- Git synchronizer (local daemon process)

-	- command parser
-	- git controller
-	- file system controller
+## Rest service

+All the input and output are formatted in json, please set `Content-Type` to `application/json` in header.

-## IO handler command
+## Sync command

 Format in json: